jedahan/oh-my-macos/readme.md

-# jedahan's El Capitan setup
+# jedahan's macOS Sierra setup

-Shell scripts for automated OSX machine setup.
+Shell scripts for automated macOS machine setup.

-- shell will be set to [zsh](zsh.org) with some plugins like autocomplete, and fzy
+- shell will be set to [zsh](zsh.org) with some plugins like autocomplete, and a fuzzy finder
-- sets the tomorrow night eightes theme and adds the [inconsolata font](http://levien.com/type/myfonts/inconsolata.html)
+- sets the color scheme to tomorrow night eightes with the [inconsolata font](http://levien.com/type/myfonts/inconsolata.html)
 - *.dev will always resolve to 127.0.0.1 (thanks dnsmasq!)
 - sets up [my dotfiles](https://github.com/jedahan/dotfiles) which are neovim oriented